Sam-Striker/OnlineCinemaTickets/README.md

 # OnlineCinemaTickets

-# this is the deployed link
+# This is the deployed link
 https://eticketservice.azurewebsites.net